What is contempt of court?

-A recent example of what could constitute contempt of court would be revealing somebody’s identity that had been protected by the courts.
+An example of what could constitute contempt of court would be revealing somebody’s identity that had been protected by the courts.
 A number of high profile celebrities have recently used super injunctions to prevent the press publishing stories about them.

-Where a super injunction has been granted, the particular judge has clearly felt that the individual’s privacy should be protected and therefore has granted the injunction.
+When a super injunction has been granted, the judge has clearly felt that the individual’s privacy should be protected and therefore has granted the injunction.
 If a particular newspaper were to then publish a story naming the individual with the benefit of the super injunction, then they could be deemed to be in contempt of court and face possible imprisonment.

 Another example would be if you were called to partake in jury service.
-As a member of the jury you will often, at the end of a trial, be sent to a room to deliberate over the case and then finally vote as to whether the particular defendant is guilty or not guilty.
+As a member of the jury you will often, at the end of a trial, be sent to a room to deliberate over the case and then finally vote as to whether the defendant is guilty or not guilty.

 Under UK law, deliberations in the jury box are confidential and must not be disclosed to anybody other than a fellow member of the jury.
-If, for example, you serve as a member of a jury and then after you leave the jury room you inform somebody else what was said in the jury room or who voted which way, you are in breach of court and may be sent to prison.
+If you serve as a member of a jury and then after you leave the jury room you inform somebody else what was said in the jury room or who voted which way, you are in breach of court and may be sent to prison.

 Statement of Truth

-The issues in relation to contempt of court are important to understand because often somebody will be asked by their lawyer to sign a document known as a “Statement of Truth”.
+The issues in relation to contempt of court are important to understand because often somebody will be asked by their lawyer to sign a document known as a 'Statement of Truth'.
 This will often be at the bottom of an individual’s statement in court proceedings.